5 Ways to Invest in the Accelerating Bitcoin Market (Updated 2023)

-The bitcoin versus gold debate is continuing as the cryptocurrency gains steam, but savvy investors are recognizing that there are opportunities to capitalize on both markets.
+The Bitcoin versus gold debate is continuing as the cryptocurrency's popularity remains strong, but savvy investors are recognizing that there are opportunities to capitalize on both markets.

-Both bitcoin and gold have emerged from the market disruption associated with COVID-19 as stores of value with the potential to provide great benefits in investment portfolios.
+Both Bitcoin and gold have emerged as stores of value after market disruptions associated with COVID-19, the Russia/Ukraine war and fears of a global recession.
+Each has the potential to provide lucrative benefits to investment portfolios.

-However, while gold has a long history spanning centuries, bitcoin has been around for just over a decade, leaving some market participants unsure of how to get exposure to this burgeoning market.
+However, while gold has a long history spanning millennia, Bitcoin has been around for just under 15 years, and has only been in the mainstream consciousness for around half that time.
+Additionally, investing in cryptocurrencies can seem daunting to investors new to the space or those less familiar with digital investing.
+These factors have left some market participants unsure of how to get exposure to this burgeoning market.

-Below the Investing News Network presents a list of ways to invest in bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
-If you’re interested in putting money into both (or simply want to know your options), consider this a starting point.
+Below, the Investing News Network presents a list of ways to invest in Bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
+If you’re interested in putting money into either — or simply want to know your options — consider this a starting point.

 Click here for a breakdown of ways to invest in physical gold.

-The most direct way to invest in both gold and bitcoin is to purchase the individual asset.
-For gold, that may mean buying gold coins from a government mint, or storing bars in a gold storage facility.
+The most direct way to invest in both gold and Bitcoin is to purchase the individual asset.

-Those who do want to take the plunge can purchase the digital asset on one of the many bitcoin exchanges or crypto-trading and peer-to-peer trading platforms and apps.
-Some of these include: Coinbase, Robinhood, Blockfi, Binance and Gemini.
+Those who do want to take the plunge can purchase the digital asset on one of the many Bitcoin exchanges or crypto-trading and peer-to-peer trading platforms and apps.
+These include: Coinbase (NASDAQ:COIN), BlockFi, Binance and Gemini.

 2. Bitcoin-mining stocks

-Using super-powered computers, bitcoin miners work to verify 1 megabyte worth of bitcoin transactions, which results in a mined block.
-For verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, miners are rewarded with bitcoin.
-This is the only way new bitcoins are entered into circulation, essentially making the miners bitcoin “minters” as well.
+Using super-powered computers, Bitcoin miners work to verify 1 megabyte worth of Bitcoin transactions, the completion of which results in a mined block.
+As a reward for verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, the miner who successfully gets the correct answer is rewarded with 6.25 Bitcoin.
+This is the only way new Bitcoins are entered into circulation, essentially making the miners Bitcoin “minters” as well.

-Another way to access the US$1 trillion bitcoin market is through investment products.
+Another way to access the Bitcoin market is through investment products.